Professional Education Limited License Legal Technician Program in Family Law (LLLT)

 The three course curriculum consists of:

-Students must take Family Law I first.
-They can take Family Law II or III in any order, but the classes are only offered once a year.
+Students must take Family Law 1 first.
+They can take Family Law 2 or 3 in any order, but the classes are only offered once a year.

 Upon qualification, the WSBA will provide the applicant with a URL to access the UW Law LLLT Family Law registration page.
 This UW Law registration will allow the applicant to access enrollment in the Family Law class, gather pertinent data necessary for a password to the course webpage and Adobe Connect website, and pay tuition for the program.